itsjustlife/dimmi/DimmiD/README.md

 Each file uses plain language so a local model can read, reason about, and follow the steps.
 Whenever the model lacks an ability, it should describe what is needed and append the request to `Memory/requests.log`.

 The `REFLECT` ability lets DimmiD explain its own reasoning and suggest which files might need updates when limitations appear.
+The `CLARIFY` ability prompts follow-up questions whenever user input lacks detail, helping the offline model stay on track.